monsterwhat/JMusic/README.md

 ## ⚙️ Performance & Efficiency

-JMusic is engineered for **maximum performance and minimal resource usage**, targeting **at least 50% greater efficiency** than conventional streaming platforms.
+JMedia is engineered for **maximum performance and minimal resource usage**, targeting **at least 50% greater efficiency** than conventional streaming platforms.
 This means:
 - Reduced CPU and memory footprint
 - Faster response times